truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/README.md

 this repository with new cleaned data annually.

 Data is stored in csv format with each row corresponding to an hour of demand information.
-The date/time is recorded in column `data_time` as `YYYYMMDDTHHZ`.
-The `Z` indicates that all times are UTC.
+The `date_time` value is stored in UTC time.

 The data can be accessed at different levels of geographic granularity ranging from the most granular balancing authority level to the contiguous U.S.

-For reference, at the balancing authority level, we retain the original raw EIA demand data in the final cleaned product (`Raw Demand (MW)`).
+For reference, at the balancing authority level, we retain the original raw EIA demand data in the final cleaned product (`raw demand (MW)`).
 See the next section for details.

 ### Balancing Authority Level Data
-The most granular results are for the 56 balancing authorities in this [directory](https://github.com/truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/tree/master/data/release_2019_Oct/balancing_authorities "balancing_authorities"):
+The most granular results are for the 54 balancing authorities in this [directory](https://github.com/truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/tree/master/data/release_2019_Oct/balancing_authorities "balancing_authorities"):

 `data/release_2019_Oct/balancing_authorities/`